my august feels like december

 a multidisciplinary installation performance by Pieter Desmet, 2023

-My August feels like December will be a multi-disciplinary performance in which dance, digital video art, scenography and restoration-art will be equally interwoven.
-The performance wants to give individual mourning a communal character and build a space where grief can be shared acceptably with others.
-Starting from memory, Pieter wants to embody individual grief and alienation from the world after which he transforms himself both physically and emotionally.
-Exploring how his own body and soul react to loss, but also how a death can create space for growth and development as an individual.
+My August feels like December will be a multidisciplinary performance and installation in which individual mourning experiences are given a communal character by building a space where grief can be shared acceptably with others.
+Starting from memory, the artistic team embodies and materialises individual grief and alienation from the world after which they transform themselves both physically and emotionally.
+Exploring how their own bodies react to loss, but also how a death can create space for growth and development as an individual.

 The project is a collaboration between different artists, each with their own medium-specific vision.
 Although the performance is directed by Pieter each artist has autonomy over their own medium.
 They come together and listen to each other and work together to eventually grow into one single direction, a symbiosis of shared experiences oscillating between the performative and the museum-like.

-My August feels like December is an intimate and emotionally charged experience shared between the viewers and the performers, together they become one commune where comfort and hope prevail.
+My August feels like December is an intimate and emotionally charged experience shared between the visitors and the performers, together they become one commune where comfort and hope prevail.

 directed by Pieter Desmet